casoon/dragonfly-docs/docs/guide/animations-effects-system.md

 ## Animation Configuration

-The Animation System can be configured via CSS variables:
+The Animation system can be configured via CSS variables:

 ```css
 :root {